Mamdani Millionaire's Tax: Let the New York Exodus Begin?

 That’s where things stand for some people right now in New York.

 Starting in 2026, the state’s top 5% income earners will be subject to a temporary personal income tax on top of the state’s general income tax.
-It’s hefty, too — the tax is 10.9% for incomes over $25 million.
+It’s hefty, too — the tax is 10.9% for incomes above $25 million.
 The measure will sunset in 2032.

 From just $107.88 $24.99 for Kiplinger Personal Finance